skylight-hq/skylight.digital/pages/brand/outreach/brand_in_use.md

 We love creativity when it comes to helping people display their Skylight pride through merchandise.
 Just make sure you keep the logo as-is and maintain the brand voice with any custom graphics.

-There’ll be some instances where the full five-color version of the lockup can’t be printed (e,g., engraving).
+There’ll be some instances where the full five-color version of the lockup can’t be printed (e.g., engraving).
 In these cases, use the one-color logo.
 </div>
 </div>